mstksg/inCode/copy/entries/machines-2.md

 before Part 3 :)

 1. Write the [Profunctor][Profunctors] instance mentioned above; look at the Functor instance we wrote as a reference.
+And hey, how about `Strong` and `Choice`, too?

 2. Try writing the various Autos we wrote last time at the end using composition and proc notation instead of explicit recursion.
 Feel free to